dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 Architecture and organizational structure are intimately linked.
 So its difficult to not talk about one without also talking about the other.
 Ideally the architecture allows for splitting the code into chunks that have as few dependencies between the chunks as possible.
 The dependencies that do exist should ideally be stable and well defined.
-If this can be achieved then it will be relatively easy to divide the developers into teams and have the work productively.
+If this can be achieved then it will be relatively easy to divide the developers into teams and have them work productively.

 If on the other hand you are drowning in coordination meetings then take a look at your architecture.
 Draw out the dependencies between the different parts of the system.